 Family-Friendly Activities and Attractions

 Taking the kids along?
 The state parks, NPS sites, outdoor activities, and landmarks mentioned so far are sure to please them.
-That said, if you want a few activities thrown into the mix just for the kids, this is the section for you.
+But if you want a few activities thrown into the mix just for the kids, this is the section for you.

 Historical Sites and Museums

-One of our favorite places to get a history lesson while in Mississippi?
-Natchez Trace National Historical Park.
+One of our favorite places to get a history lesson while in Mississippi is the Natchez Trace National Historical Park.
 This park is absolutely wonderful and well worth a visit.

 As far as museums go, we highly recommend all of the following: